 +39 080 8769072 firstname.lastname@example.org

 It belongs to the family Campanulaceae and it originates from Europe, North America and Asia.
-The Campanula “Victoria – Portenschlagiana” is a perennial plant that produces a thick bush covered by purple / lilac flowers in the shape of a bell.
-Particularly suitable for decorating gardens, it is famous for its larger than normal flowers and for its long-lasting blooming.
+The bellflower “Victoria – Portenschlagiana” is a perennial plant which produces a thick bush covered in bell-shaped, purple or lilac flowers.
+Particularly suitable for decorating gardens, this variety is famous for its flowers, considerably larger than those of other species, and for its long-lasting blooming.

 March, April, May